nathanpeck/ecs-patterns-vitepress/pattern/pulumi-ecs-service-in-vpc/index.md

 ---
-title: Deploy a load balanced ECS service with Pulumi Crosswalk
+title: Use Pulumi Crosswalk to setup an ECS Service in a VPC
 description: >-
-  How to use Pulumi infrastructure as code SDK to deploy a load balanced ECS service
+  How to use Pulumi infrastructure as code SDK to deploy a load balanced ECS service in a VPC
 image: cover.png
 filterDimensions:
   - key: tool